Cardinal-Cryptography/signer-integration-example/README.md

 First, let's make sure Signer was successfully injected into our website.

-If Signer (or any other extension supporting this API) is available it is added to `window.injectedWeb3` object.
+If Signer (or any other extension supporting this API) is available, it is added to the `window.injectedWeb3` object.

-You can test it, by running this example
+You can test that by running this example:

 ```bash
 yarn dev
 ```

-and inspecting `injectedWeb3` object to see if Signer is registered.
+and, using your browser's developer console, inspect the `window.injectedWeb3` object to see if Signer is registered.

 ![Connect pop-up screenshot][inspect-injected-web3]

-Common pitfalls
+Common pitfalls/troubleshooting

 - Signer extension wasn't successfully installed
 - Signer is disabled
-- Make sure you site is served from localhost, 127.0.0.1, or over https:// - signer isn't injected in other sites served over http://.
+- Make sure your site is served from localhost, 127.0.0.1, or over https:// - Signer isn't injected on other sites served over http://.

 ## Connect to Signer

 Now we are going to enable injected extensions (API can handle more than one extension at a time, but in our case it's just the Signer).
-We using `web3Enable` - a util function from @polkadot/extension-dapp.
-It enables and returns list of all injected extensions.
+We will be using `web3Enable` - a util function from `@polkadot/extension-dapp`.
+It enables and returns a list of all injected extensions.

-I'm going to call this method in onClick of button `Connect account`.
+We're going to call this method in the `onClick` handler of the 'Connect account' button:

 ```jsx
 import { web3Enable } from "@polkadot/extension-dapp";